kevscon/Project-4/README.md

-# War Talk - Presidential Speech During Wartime
+# War Talk -- NLP of Presidential Speech During Wartime

 ## Summary
-I investigated the following two questions in this project:
-- Are there patterns to how president's discuss war throughout US history?
-- Can a president's commitment to a conflict be inferred based on their speech?
+Presidential addresses (written and spoken) were analyzed for patterns during wartime.
+Clustering algorithms were used to group language into different categories.
+The prevalence of these categories was visualized to compare conflicts during different presidential administrations.

 Python 3.6.5